Haze'evot

 Haze'evot (הזאבות, translation: The She-Wolves) is a rock band and independent female collective based in Israel.

 The band members are Yifat Balassiano, Talia Ishai, Or Zigelbaum, Hen Yair and Nofar Tom.

 The band operates as an independent group, collaboratively producing most of their content while maintaining an authentic spirit and vibrant energy.
 Haze'evot blends musical styles such as rock, disco, and funk, and plays original material both in Hebrew and English.
-It has noted Placebo, The Pixies, Radiohead, David Bowie, The Beatles, Sonic Youth, pj.
-Hearvy and Blur as their musical influences.
+It has noted Placebo, The Pixies, Radiohead, David Bowie, The Beatles, Sonic Youth, PJ Harvey and Blur as their musical influences.

 History

 2000s

 In the 2000s, the four original members of the band met in highschool in the town of Holon, Israel and began to play music together.
 Their early rehearsals took place at the conservatory in Holon after hours.
+Among the original lineup, Yifat Balassiano was the founding member who has continued with the band ever since.

 2010s

 In 2012, Haze'evot released its first mini-album under the musical production of Yehu Yaron.
 In 2015, the band went back to the studio with musical producer Nadav Perser and recorded its second album which was released in May of that year.

 Haze'evot toured Israel non-stop and in October 2016 went on their first European tour and performed at the Waves festival in Vienna.
 Also in 2016, the management at Bar-Ilan University informed the band that they cannot sing during a Holocaust Memorial Day ceremony citing religious reasons.
 The decision drew attention as the band’s lead singer was, at the time, an undergraduate student at the university.